Housing Assistance Plan & Procedures

 Fundamental steps that occur in each purchase may vary case by case.
 However, in general terms, the following should take place: (1) source of funds and authority to acquire confirmed, (2) property/site identified and suitable, (3) legal description/survey/preliminary title search performed (services procured as necessary), (4) notice of intent to acquire sent to owner, (5) appraisal and review appraisal services solicited and appraiser retained, (6) appraisal received and sent for review, (7) title companies solicited and retained after review received (title insurance amount and necessity determined in advance), (8) offer to purchase and notice of just compensation sent owner, (9) owner contacted by attorney or other representative and contract formalized, (10) settlement costs calculated and closing date set, (11) closing conducted with funds changing hands and, (12) records of proceedings retained.

-The Uniform Relocation Act requires certain specific procedures such as some letters being sent certified.
+The Uniform Relocation Act requires certain specific procedures such as some letters being sent by certified mail.
 The CDBG-DR Implementation manual provides a checklist that may be utilized in following each transaction to successful conclusion.
 In no case will CDBG funds be utilized which would create involuntary displacement.

 Properties necessary for easements or acquisition shall be identified as early in the planning stage as is practicable.
 Every attempt shall be made to affect a design that is not wholly site dependent, that is, where two or more sites are suitable for the project.
 It is recognized this may not always be possible.
 However, a policy of minimizing single site alternatives is emphasized.
 In general terms, the voluntary acquisition process shall be utilized to identify possible sites early in the project.
 Sites shall be evaluated for suitability prior to the final design phase to the maximum practicable extent.
 As soon as alternative sites are identified and evaluated, applicable acquisition procedures should commence.